stoermelder/vcvrack-packone/docs/MidiCat.md

 Some controllers with push-buttons don't handle "note off" messages the way the message is intended, hence a mapping-slot can be switched with the option _Send "note on, vel 0" on note off_ to send a "note on" message with "velocity 0" as MIDI feedback instead (since v1.7.0).

-- **Snapped** (added in v2.2.0) - Only useable for snapped parameters (for example "Steps" on [VCV SEQ3](https://library.vcvrack.com/Fundamental/SEQ3)).
-A "note on" message increases the parameter to the next step and rolls over to the end of the range.
+- **Snapped** (added in v2.2.0) - Only usable for snapped parameters (for example "Steps" on [VCV SEQ3](https://library.vcvrack.com/Fundamental/SEQ3)).
+A "note on" message increases the parameter to the next step and rolls over at the end of the range.

 - **Snapped (short/long)** (added in v2.2.0) - Same as **Snapped**, but responds to "note off" messages and long pressing a MIDI note will decrease the parameter to the previous step.